AnnaAxelsson051/Weather-Checker/README.md

 - I added another failing test to ensure the /healthcheck endpoint returned an "OK" status code.
 At this stage, the /healthcheck GET request was established but provided an empty response.
 - I then modified the /healthcheck endpoint to consistently return “OK”, which caused the aforementioned test to pass.
 - To enhance the application's robustness, I incorporated a test to guarantee the /healthcheck endpoint returns an HTTP status code of 200 (OK) when accessed.
-- I then added a failing test procedure that, in an asynchronous manner, retrieves the counter's value from the designated URL and expects it as a JSON object.
+- I then added a failing test that, in an asynchronous manner, retrieves the counter's value from the designated URL and expects it as a JSON object.
 Concurrently, I drafted an unimplemented /counter endpoint.
 - Finally, I implemented the counter endpoint and its associated functionalities, resulting in the preceding test's success.

 This organized approach, utilizing priorities and a Test-Driven Development methodology, ensured each component was rigorously checked before its respective implementation.